 The caller’s telephone DTMF tones or pulses are processed with the connection being established.
 The caller exchange keeps the connection on till either party hangs up.
 Call supervision, timing, and billing equipment are also a part of the automatic exchange.

-All automatic exchanges are equipped with ANI or automatic number identification systems.
+All automatic exchanges have ANI or automatic number identification systems.
 This is to identify the caller’s number and to trace it, if necessary.
 These can even take care of toll free numbers where the caller doesn’t need to pay for the call.
 The benefits of local phone numbers are immense.
 As technology has made having local phone numbers quite easy and convenient, they are an economical way to provide great customer service.

 Get a Local Phone Number